-Incredibly strong and consistent!
+Incredibly strong necks and consistent size!
 Frontier is a standout variety with our trial staff.
 Bulbs are golden, large and uniform with small necks that cure quickly.
-Ideal for fresh and storage markets, Frontier has amazing soil and weather adaptability and superb disease resistance.
+Ideal for fresh and storage markets, Frontier is long day hybrid onion with superb disease resistance.
 Matures in 100 days from transplant.
 Approx. 200 seeds/pkg.

 Plant seed as soon as the soil can be worked in the spring.
 Onion seed germinates in a wide range of soil temperature, 18-29 degrees C. Sow and cover seed with 1⁄2 inches of soil; keep moist.
 Onion seeds started indoors 6-8 weeks ahead of transplanting will be earlier, larger and have a better shape than sets and direct seeded onions.
 Plant 3-4 seeds in a1 inch cell.
 Thin to 2 seedlings per cell.
 Seedlings can be trimmed to 3-4 inches in height to promote stockier transplants.
 Thin or transplant to 3-4 inches apart in rows 18-24 inches apart.
 To plant onion sets, simply press sets into the soil about 2 inches apart.
 Later thin to about 4-6 inches apart to allow bulbs to mature.
 Bunching onions can be left at 1-11⁄2 inches apart.
 Space shallots 1 inch apart in rows 4 inches apart.

 Onions benefit from full sun, soil pH of 6.0-7.5 and a well-drained soil with plenty of compost or well-rotted manure added.
 Feed with a complete balanced fertilizer during the growing season, particularly when the bulbs start to form.